Aron-M/Zawadiartshop/README.md

 Our focus is to provide users with a seamless and enjoyable experience.
 We aim to create an intuitive and visually appealing interface that allows users to easily browse, view, and purchase African art pieces.
 By offering a user-friendly website accessible on multiple devices, we want to ensure that users have a delightful experience regardless of whether they're using a desktop, tablet, or mobile device.

+# 3. User Stories:

+- As a user, I want to explore a diverse collection of African art pieces.
+- As a user, I want to view detailed information, images, and prices for each art piece.
+- As a user, I want to be able to add art pieces to my shopping cart for future purchase.
+- As a user, I want the option to create an account to track my orders and manage my profile.
+- As a user, I want a secure and convenient payment option using Stripe for a smooth checkout process.

+# 4. Website Goals:

+- Showcase a wide variety of African art pieces to captivate users.
+- Provide comprehensive product details and clear pricing information.
+- Implement a user-friendly shopping cart system for easy product selection.
+- Offer user account functionality to enhance the customer experience.
+- Ensure a secure and smooth payment process through Stripe integration.
+- Create a responsive design that works seamlessly across different devices.
+- Utilize Bootstrap for structured and visually appealing templates.